simon-andrews/movieman2/README.md

  * isort

 ###Git Hooks
-MovieMan has a pre-commit git hooks to help you make sure that your pull request won't fail the CI build.
+MovieMan has a pre-commit git hook to help you make sure that your pull request won't fail the CI build.
 You can install it in two different ways:

  * Manually copy it from the git_hooks folder into .git/hooks and mark it as executable
  * Let `paver apply_hooks` handle it all for you!